AriFordsham/GHCWiki/commentary/rts/haskell-execution/calling-convention.md

 # Calling Convention

-Entry conventions are very conventional: the first N argumements in registers and the rest on the stack.
+Entry conventions are very conventional: the first N arguments in registers and the rest on the stack.

 # Return Convention